spgreen/eduroam-freeradius-docker/README.md

 README Author: Simon Green

-Docker image which allows the user to create a FreeRADIUS server with bare minimum eduroam presets, within a Docker container.
+Docker image which allows the user to create a FreeRADIUS server with bare minimum eduroam presets within a Docker container.

 Based off GÉANT's technical documentation found [here](https://wiki.geant.org/display/H2eduroam/How+to+deploy+eduroam+on-site+or+on+campus#Howtodeployeduroamon-siteoroncampus-FreeRADIUS).